JohnCremona/screen/README.md

 in the browser window if nothing else has been pressed for 30 seconds.

 All this currently runs on a Toshiba netbook with ubuntu 16.04 installed.
-The netbook automatically logs in the user seminars when it starts up.
-The seminars user runs the following automatically on login (configure with gnome-session-properties):
+The netbook automatically logs in the user 'seminars' when it starts up.
+The 'seminars' user runs the following automatically on login (configure with gnome-session-properties):

  - evrouter: configures the Griffin Powermate so that pressing the